 It is important for your employees to understand methods for preventing infestations, be able to identify common pest indicators, and know what to do if there is a pest problem.
+This is a key aspect in receiving food manager certification.
 To keep your IPM program running smoothly, train your employees on the items listed below:

 Methods for Preventing Pest Infestations